 ABOUT THIS SERIES

-DIY screen-printing a poster is the complete opposite of designing a poster digitally.
-If you design something using a program like Photoshop, it requires you to know what and how to use specific tools but once you have mastered the tools they will always perform the same way.
-If you run into a problem, you can simply use Google and usually find the answer easily.
+Screen-printing a poster by hand is completely opposite of designing a poster digitally.
+When you design a poster in a program such as Illustrator or Photoshop, it requires you to what tools to use and how to use them.
+Once you have master those tools, they will always perform the same way.
+If you run into a problem, you can simply use Google and find a solution.
 This is not the case with screen-printing.
-While you might be able to find general answers online, most of the time problems are specific to the individual, the set up and the environment.
+Some answers might be found by searching online, but for the most part, problems are often specific to the individual, the set up and the environment.
 The solutions usually involve lots of trial and error, rework and some dumb luck.

-Recently we had a special order print in which we rocked out 150 posters which was a huge run for us since 50 was our biggest run so far.
-During that run, I began to experience shooting pain in my wrists.
-I made various adjustments to my technique but nothing really helped.
-I did some research (thank you, Google) and purchase a set of wrist guards to help keep my wrist “locked” during printing.
+During a special order run of 150 prints, I began to experience shooting pains in my wrists.
+I tried to make various adjustments to my technique, but nothing really helped.
+After some research, I purchased a set of wrist guards that help keep my wrist “locked” during printing.
 So far it seems to have done the trick.

 THE TRAPPING COLOR

-In the end, I do not feel that these two issues detract from the print but I do feel that they are enough to keep us from charging full price for the poster.
-We will categorize this print as a “test print” since it does not meet our quality standards, we will classify this poster as a test print.
-Hopefully we will revisit and reprint this in the future-so stay tuned!
+I do not feel these issues greatly distract from the print, but I do feel that they are enough to keep us from selling the print.
+Since it does not meet our quality standards, we will classify this poster as a test print.
+Hopefully we will revisit and reprint this in the future.